Vibianco/Data-visualization-Python/README.md

-# Data-visualization-with-Python
+# Data visualization using Python
 Final project for the Python for Everbody course at Coursera.

+- Pandas
+- Python
+- SQLite3